-A career in technical sales lets you combine you science and chemistry knowledge with your people skills and business expertise.
-Technical salespeople enjoy using their science knowledge to understand the business and technical issues their customers face and to offer appropriate solutions.
+A career in technical sales and marketing lets you combine your science and chemistry knowledge with your people skills and business expertise.
+Technical marketers and salespeople enjoy using their science knowledge to understand the business and technical issues their customers face and to offer appropriate solutions.
+Technical marketers can be involved in every phase of the product cycle, from market research and product concept and development, to packaging, shipping, and advertising.
 When purchasing technical equipment and solutions, customers expect their sales representative to be able to expertly discuss the advantages and disadvantages of different possibilities and to recommend the products and services that best match their current needs.

-The scope of the product service line, size of the territory, and responsibility vary by the employer organization and the specific position.
-In a small company, you may be the sole salesperson responsible for all aspects of a particular product line all over the world.
+In sales and marketing, the scope of the product service line, size of the territory, and responsibility vary by the employer organization and the specific position.
+In a small company, you may be the sole person responsible for all aspects of a particular product line all over the world.
 In a large company, you may be responsible for part of a product line in a single city.
-For particularly complex product lines, there may be a team of sales scientists (who know exactly how the product works) and sales representatives (who deal with pricing and contracts).
+For particularly complex product lines, there may be a team of marketing professionals, sales scientists (who know exactly how the product works) and sales representatives (who deal with pricing and contracts).

 In addition to meeting with external customers, scientists working in sales and marketing work with the scientists in their own firm and provide a link between the technical staff at a company and the needs of the end users.
 They help to track the long-term needs of a market and focus the company’s research on these needs.

 Sales and marketing personnel are involved in product development and in getting products in the market.
 Years ago, industry could afford to invent products and go out and find markets, but today there needs to be much more interface with business during product development.
 As a sales professional it is your job to be the devil's advocate with the technical side and to remind them of the customers' needs.